FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Pages/Secure.cshtml.cs %}
 ```

-You’ll also display the claims contained in the JWT that FusionAuth creates upon authentication.
+You'll also display the claims contained in the JWT that FusionAuth creates upon authentication.
 A claim is essentially the information the authentication server has shared about a subject in the JWT.
 Here `Secure.cshtml` iterates over the claims.
 Update that file with the following code.

 ```html
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Pages/Secure.cshtml %}